 Running a streaming service turns out to be an expensive exercise, even when it fails.

-So we learned last month that Presto was closing down, effectively being replaced with a revamped version of Foxtel Play.
+So we learned last month that Presto was closing down, effectively being replaced with a revamped version of Foxtel Play (now known as Foxtel Now).
 Now we have more insight into just how expensive the Presto experiment, originally a joint venture between Seven and Foxtel, has turned out to be.

 Let's crunch the numbers.
 With 130,000 subscribers, Presto would potentially bring in somewhere between $17 million and $25 million in annual income (depending on whether customers are on the $9.99 or $14.99 tier).
 The total figure is likely to be lower, since you can switch your account on and off at will.